Almond Brickle Coffee Cake

 - If desired, spread almonds in a glass dish and toast in oven about 5-8 minutes at 350°.

 - Sprinkle half the almonds and half the English toffee bits over top of the batter.

 - Spread remaining batter over top of the streusel.

 - Bake at 350° about 40-45 minutes or until toothpick inserted in center comes out clean.

 - Combine ingredients using only as much milk as necessary so the glaze will not be too thin or it will dissolve into the cake.

 You can add the glaze any way you desire.
 I chose to drizzle it on the diagonal and only one way.
 Almond Brickle Coffee Cake is a marvelous recipe to use in your holiday baking or for special occasions.
 This scrumptious coffee cake is sure to become a family favorite!

 This side view shows the Heath English Toffee Bits inside the cake.
 Take a tray of Almond Brickle Coffee Cake out to your office one day and it will be consumed in no time!

-Here’s another look at the inside of the coffee cake.
 The combined tastes of almonds and toffee bits were incredible.
-Almond Brickle Coffee Cake presents so beautifully that this is a great recipe to bake for special occasions like baby showers, birthday breakfasts, or parties.
+This cake presents so beautifully that this is a great recipe to bake for special occasions like baby showers, birthday breakfasts, or parties.